 Goals Keep Students Moving Forward

-Without set goals, students can float from one area of life to the next, achieving accomplishments and doing their best.
+Without set goals, you know how you can float from one area of school life to the next.
 Establishing a goal creates a sense of clarity and correlation between the process of working hard and accomplishing something significant.
-Because of this, Cadets access the motivational energy that they need to work through periods where focus may begin to wane.
+Because of this, you will access the motivational energy you need to work through periods when your focus and motivation may begin to wane.

 Goals Break Down Insurmountable Mountains

-Most young adults have huge dreams that can seem impossible to accomplish at first.
-It’s easy for students to feel discouraged when they’re staring at a future that seems too large to achieve.
 However, proper goal setting can break those larger, more intimidating aspirations down into achievable stepping stones.
-Not only does planning toward smaller goals make it easier to formulate a plan of how one achievement can lead to another, but research suggests that achieving smaller milestones offers greater levels of contentment and motivation.
+Not only does planning toward smaller goals make it easier to formulate a plan of how one achievement can lead to another, but research suggests that achieving smaller milestones offers greater levels of stress-reduction and motivation.

 Goals Hold Students Accountable

-Having goals makes Cadets accountable for their actions, their efforts, and even their time management skills.
-Setting a goal obligates an individual to take action, regardless of the obstacles that may be in place.
-As such, it can encourage students to develop critical thinking skills, new problem solving techniques, and a better understanding of how to overcome issues.
+Having goals makes you accountable for your actions and efforts, as well as your time management.
+Setting a goal stimulates an individual to take action, regardless of the obstacles that may be in place.
+As such, it can encourage you as a student to develop critical thinking skills, new problem solving techniques, and a better understanding of how to overcome issues.